Railroad Crossing Safety Tips

 Always yield the right of way to the train.
 The train cannot yield to you.

 More than half of all motor vehicle-train collisions occur at crossings equipped with the automatic signals.
 It's because some drivers choose to drive around the gates or through the flashing red lights because they believe they can beat the train, or they assume a stopped train has activated the signals or the signals are malfunctioning.

 Never ignore active warnings at crossings.

 Locomotives are huge;17 feet high and 10 feet wide.
 As a result, they appear to be traveling much slower than we think when viewed from a slight angle at the crossing.
 The combination of the size and angle create this illusion.
 The parallel lines of the rails converging toward the horizon contribute to the illusion and fool our minds into thinking the train is farther away than it actually is.
 It is virtually impossible to accurately judge the speed of a train when these combinations of illusions are present.

 Trains will arrive at a crossing faster than you anticipate.

-One in four crashes occurring at highway-rail crossings takes place when drivers run into the side of the train.
-Often, it's because the driver is going too fast for conditions, such as darkness, rainy weather or fog.
+One in four crashes occurring at highway-rail crossings takes place when vehicles run into the side of the train.
+Often, it's because the vehicle is traveling too fast for conditions, such as darkness, rainy weather or fog.
 Many drivers "overdrive their headlights."
 This means driving too fast to be able to stop in the distance illuminated by your headlights.
-By the time you see the train at the crossing, it's too late to avoid the crash.
-In other instances, there may be high levels of noise in the vehicle causing the driver to be inattentive and not noticing the train's warning devices.
+By the time drivers see the train at the crossing, it's too late to avoid the crash.
+In other instances, there may be high levels of noise in the vehicle, which distracts the driver from noticing the train's warning devices.

 Look and listen when you see advance warning signs indicating a rail-highway crossing.